qa7680/blog-api-client/README.md

-## Client Frontend for our blog-api project: https://qa7680-blog-api-client.netlify.app
+## Client Frontend for the blog-api project: https://qa7680-blog-api-client.netlify.app
 This is the react client frontend for our blog-api project.
-It uses our blog-api(https://powerful-sands-70177.herokuapp.com/api/posts) to fetch data and display sends it to our frontend(client).
+It uses the blog-api(https://powerful-sands-70177.herokuapp.com/api/posts) to fetch data and sends it to our frontend(https://qa7680-blog-api-client.netlify.app/).

 # Getting Started with Create React App